 L.B.
-Foster Traction Enhancement solutions or the application of a material called ALLEVIATE TM to the top of the rail (TOR) where vehicles require good levels of adhesion.
+Foster Traction Enhancement solutions or the application of a material called ALLEVIATE™ to the top of the rail (TOR) where vehicles may experience a reduction in adhesion levels.
 This can occur with well-known problems of leaf fall but also can include, changes in speed, at Stations and signals, Inclines/Declines and during Cold temperatures.
-ALLEVIATE is applied using our trackside TGA system.
+ALLEVIATE™ is applied using our trackside TGA system.

 Read our article on the new approaches to top-of-rail friction management below

 On board or Trackside?

 L.B.
 Foster have developed a comprehensive range of solutions for every challenge faced by train or track operators looking to improve performance and save costs.
 We can apply friction management anywhere it is required, on board a train, in a tunnel or in a remote trackside location and this is why L.B.
 Foster are market leaders.

 Friction Management has traditionally been provided as part of the infrastructure.
 The L.B.
 Foster range of hydraulic and state of the art electrical lubricators such as the PROTECTOR systems are placed in key places where lubrication or modifiers are needed.
 Trackside applications are managed by track owners or asset maintainers who will benefit from the Remote Performance monitoring systems available in L.B.
 Fosters trackside systems.
 Our trackside PROTECTOR system also controls wear on Switches with our KELTRACK Switch protection system.